RWTH-EBC/pyCity/README.md

 `pip install -e 'your_path_to_uesgraph_setup'`

-You can check if installation / adding packages to python has been successful by adding new .py file and trying to import uesgraphs and pycity.
+You can check if installation / adding packages to python has been successful by adding new .py file and trying to import uesgraphs and pyCity.

 `import uesgraphs`